Suhana-MA/Resume1/README.md

 To view the resume:

-Clone the repository
+Clone the repository.
-Open index.html in your preferred web browser
+Open resune.html in your preferred web browser.

 **Features**